Dersicko/qb-nitro/README.md

 Purge Flow Rate with different size of Purge Effect depends of Purge Flow Rate

-When nitro or purge finished give you empty bottle if you want to refill
+When nitro or purge finished give you empty bottle which you can to refill

-BUG: Cant take info from database after restart server

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------